thelang-io/docs.thelang.io/docs/api/fs.md

 **path** - pathname to read contents of.

 ## `fs_statSync()`
-Retrieves status of a the specified path.
+Retrieves status of the specified path.

 ```the
 fn fs_statSync (path: str) fs_Stats